-When Liforme founder James Armitage set out on his journey to make an exceptional yoga mat, he did not realise the extent to which environmentalism would become one of the major cornerstones of our company’s business.
-He initially intended to make a high-performance mat that would stay grippy under the sweatiest conditions.
+When Liforme founder James Armitage set out on his journey to make an exceptional yoga mat, he did not initially anticipate the extent to which environmentalism would become one of the major cornerstones of our company’s business.
+His original intention was to make a high-performance mat that would stay grippy under the sweatiest conditions.
 He expected the mat’s calling card to be the distinctive alignment graphic on its surface, designed to be visually appealing as well as properly functional and flexible enough to work with all different kinds of bodies and yoga practices.

-But it soon became clear that something was seriously wrong with the way most yoga mats were being made, and, indeed, which attributes were being prioritised by existing manufacturers.
+But as research and development got underway, it quickly became clear that something was seriously wrong with the way most yoga mats were being made.
 The majority of mass-market yoga mats, as well as some of the highest-end mats, are made out of polyvinyl chloride, commonly known as PVC.
 This material, while cheap, presents a lot of issues for the Earth’s environment, comes with question marks about toxicity, and, frankly, doesn’t even make a very good practice surface for yoga in the first place.
 To build a better yoga mat (for both yogis and the planet), it was necessary to put aside the way the most mats had been produced to date and start over from scratch.

 What’s So Wrong With PVC?

 The problems with PVC as a material for yoga mats start with its lack of basic functionality for this purpose and continues into serious environmental concerns about what happens after these mats’ use-life is over and they are thrown ‘away’.